Last March, I enjoyed a sublime holiday in the Maldives & Sri Lanka. You can read my trip reports here:

 TIPS FOR FUTURE GUESTS & SAVE MONEY

-- Save money: contact me to receive a complimentary room upgrade at Soneva Jani at the time of booking.
+- Save money: contact me to receive complimentary VIP perks at Soneva Jani before any booking is made.
+These perks include:

 - Read my tips for preparing your trip in time.